cloudControl/documentation/Guides/Python/Django.md

 ### Production Database

 The original tutorial application uses SQLite as the database in all environments, even the production one.
-It is not possible to use a SQLite database on exoscale because the filesystem is [not persistent][filesystem].
+It is not possible to use a SQLite database on CloudKilat because the filesystem is [not persistent][filesystem].
 To use a database, you should choose a data storage Add-on from [the available addons][data-storage-addons].

 In this tutorial we use the [Shared MySQL Add-on][mysqls].
 Have a look at `mysite/settings.py` so you can find out how to [get the MySQL credentials][get-conf] provided by MySQLs Add-on: